 Where does heating oil come from?

 Heating oil is a distillate fuel sold mainly for use in boilers, furnaces, and water heaters.
-The United States has two sources of heating oil:
+The United States has two main sources of heating oil:

 U.S. refineries supply most of U.S. distillate demand.
 Heating oil imports generally supplement supplies during the winter mostly to help meet consumer demand in the Northeast.
 Distillate products are moved throughout the United States by pipelines, tankers (ships), barges, trains, and trucks.